-Your imagination is all that is required as you find yourself placing beautiful flowers in ice cubes for tea, or decorating green salads and pastas for that special luncheon.
+Your imagination is all that is required as you find yourself placing beautiful flowers in ice cubes for tea, or decorating green salads and pasta for that special luncheon.

-Float the petals in beverages or arrange them on pretty desert platters.
+Float the petals in beverages or arrange them on pretty dessert platters.

 For a bonus of vitamin C, look for varieties that produce rose hips.

 Johnny Jump Ups are so pretty when sugar frosted and dried to place on cupcakes.

 They are a whole lot of fun added to your ice cubes or to garnish salads.

 They are mildly sweet tasting and make the best natural ground cover and mulch in the garden.

 Hollyhocks taste a bit bitter, but what a showy flower to add to tea or to garnish with.